 The two stories above describe my perception of time and how it has changed since I have become a volunteer.
 The first story took place over one hour, the hour before my restaurant opened.
 My mind and actions were mechanical and exact.
 I didn’t move an inch without a purpose; I performed tasks in sequence to increase efficiency and to reduce mistakes.
 I was productive.
 The preparation I did during this first hour directly correlated to my performance as a chef when the restaurant was in full-swing.
-I measured the success in minutes and seconds.
+I measured the success in minutes, seconds and profit margins.

 Coming from my previous life, this was a hard transition to make.
 I felt like I was wasting my time while not accomplishing enough.
 Wasting time.
 What does that even mean?
 We have, however long on this Earth, as the events in our life allow.
 We are born into cultures that perceive the pace of life differently.
 Back home life is fast.
 And life in many other parts of the world is slower.
 One is not better than the other.
 It is difficult however, to switch from one pace to another.
 I call this the ‘Treadmill Effect’.